DirectorSloan/ansible-role-iptables/README.md

 Description
 -----------

 This role will remove firewalld and install iptables and ensure it is enabled and started.
 The configuration is based on a restrictive firewall design which blocks most traffic by default.
 Be carefull when using it the first time!
+With the default Jinja2 Template only the Chains INPUT FORWARD and OUTPUT are used in the filter table.
+If the docker boolean may be used there will be also a DOCKER Chain in the tables filter and nat.

 Requirements
 ------------